Fear of addressing mental health issues…

 How does your online course help me in my role in addressing mental health?

 Being in the healthcare profession means that we are bound to encounter mental health in some capacity.
 Therefore, when we do run into this, we want to make sure that we are able to provide the best care possible.
 As a mental health professional, I understand this desire.
-Which is why I created these online courses for physicians, OBG/YN, nurses, and anyone else who can benefit from my educational learn at home course.
-At my Indiana and Texas online counseling clinic, I specialize in my perinatal care, EMDR for pregnancy and postpartum populations, and couples therapy.
-If you’re ready to begin adding to your wealth of knowledge, get started with my learn at home program.
+This is why I created these online courses for physicians, OBG/YN, nurses, and anyone else who can benefit from my specialized learn-at-home course.
+At my Indiana and Texas online counseling clinic, I specialize in perinatal care, EMDR for pregnancy and postpartum populations, and couples therapy.
+If you’re ready to begin adding to your wealth of knowledge, get started with my learn-at-home program.